Rob Davis

 AI Wants to Play: A Game Designer’s Guide to AI in Every Stage of Development

-AI is reshaping game development — but beyond the hype, what actually works in practice?
-This talk is a hands-on tour through every stage where AI can help, from initial prototyping to runtime gameplay, drawn from the speaker's recent work as a Studio Design Director owning the AI roadmap and a Creative Director using AI to prototype and ship games.
+The latest wave of AI is reshaping game development — but what actually works in practice?
+This talk is a hands-on tour through the stages where AI can help, from initial prototyping to runtime gameplay, drawn from the speaker's recent work as a Studio Design Director owning the AI roadmap and a Creative Director using AI to prototype and ship games.

 We start with AI as a design tool.
-Using platforms like Lovable, Claude, and Gemini, the speaker prototyped a suite of games in weeks rather than months — rapidly iterating on everything from mechanics to visual design.
-We'll cover audience modelling, gameplay videos and mockups, and provide an honest comparison of AI tools that actually matter to game teams today.
+Using platforms like Lovable, Claude, and Gemini, the speaker prototyped a suite of games in weeks rather than months — rapidly iterating on everything from mechanics to UI.
+We'll cover how to get the best from these tools when used together, and provide an honest comparison of AI tools that actually matter to game teams.
+We'll then dig into a structured methodology for AI-assisted development — demonstrated on a live project — that prevents common pitfalls such as hallucination and context drift.

 Next, we look at AI in the game itself.
-A custom card game system — inspired by DeepMind's Agent57 — trains a single 12,000-parameter neural network to master multiple card games using universal strategic features, evolving from PPO to Deep Monte Carlo with league training.
-Meanwhile, Rumour Mill and the Whispers show how LLMs can generate characters, dialogue, and even core mechanics at runtime.
+A custom card game system — inspired by DeepMind's Agent57 — trains a neural network to master multiple card games using universal strategic features; NPCs with generated personas that affect how they respond to player actions; and a game that misuses AI as a core gameplay mechanic.

+We also examine some shipped games that use AI in interesting ways, and the design issues they faced.
 Every example comes with honest results — what worked, what failed, and what's worth your time.
-Attendees leave with a practical framework for adopting AI across their own studios.
+Attendees leave with a practical framework for adopting AI in their own studios.

 Session Takeaway

-• A practical decision framework for choosing the right AI tool and technique at every stage of development — from prototyping with Lovable and Claude, to modelling audiences with TinyTroupe or Gems, to choosing between RL, LLMs, and heuristics for your runtime NPCs.
+• A practical decision framework for choosing the right AI tool and techniques at every stage of development — from prototyping with Lovable and Claude, to choosing between RL, LLMs, and heuristics for your runtime AI.

-• How to use AI to radically accelerate game prototyping — with an honest comparison of tools (Lovable, Claude Desktop, Claude Code, Gemini) and real case studies showing what each is best at, so you can adopt the right tools for your team immediately.
+• How to use AI to radically accelerate game prototyping — with an honest comparison of tools (Lovable, Claude Desktop, Claude Code, Gemini), real case studies showing what each is best at and how they can work together, and a reliable development framework that is transferable to any tool.

-• How a single lightweight AI model can learn to play multiple games — a concrete architecture (27 universal features, 12K parameters) that's 196× smaller and 45× faster than brute-force approaches, including the evolution from PPO to DMC and the practical lessons from training failures.
+• How a single lightweight AI model can learn to play multiple games — a concrete architecture that's smaller and faster than brute-force approaches, including the evolution through different RL techniques and the practical lessons from training failures.

 Session speakers